 The silent epidemic of permanent hearing loss

 We started to evolve as humans around five million years ago, with hearing to enable us to communicate and keep us safe.
 Our hearing hasn’t evolved much since and has not caught up with the technological advances of reproduced sound through amplifiers and loudspeakers.

-We use headphones more and more in our daily lives, but our hearing has not evolved to be exposed to these large sound doses and, according to the World Health Organisation (WHO), as a result more than 1.1 billion of us are at risk of permanent, avoidable noise induced hearing loss.
+We use headphones more and more in our daily lives, but our hearing has not evolved to be exposed to these large sound doses and, according to the World Health Organisation (WHO), as a result more than 2.5 billion of us are at risk of permanent, avoidable noise induced hearing loss by 2050.

 The biggest source of large sound doses for most of us is from headphones, so new safety standards have been introduced to provide us with information about our sound exposure over time so we can manage it ourselves.

 Our ears are an amazing part of the body that help deliver the vital sense of hearing, but they are fragile and easily damaged.
 Repeated exposure to high sound doses through the use of headphones and earbuds can permanently damage hearing in a way that cannot be recovered.

 Until evolution catches up, we need to adapt to this recent increase in sound dose and be aware of our exposure, so we can make informed decisions about our listening and protect our hearing.